 Drum machines are utilized by musicians, producers, drummers, and hobbyists.
 A musician performing on stage might want to add more sounds to their live set, so they purchase a drum machine to use on stage.
 Music producers in the studio working on hip-hop or electronic music may want a drum machine to give their tracks a foundational groove or to get a little inspiration flowing when writing new music.

 In this article, we are featuring both MIDI drum pads as well as drum machines.
-That is because many MIDI drum pads can perform the exact same tasks that a drum machine can do inside of a digital audio workstation.
-So not only do you get a drum machine for composing beats and patterns, you’ll also get a MIDI controller that is useful for creating unique MIDI patterns not reliable on a step sequencer.
+That is because some MIDI drum pads can perform the exact same tasks that a drum machine can do inside of a digital audio workstation.
+So not only do you get a drum machine for composing beats and patterns, but you’ll also get a MIDI controller that is useful for creating unique MIDI patterns not reliable on a step sequencer.